Wide twin binaries are extremely eccentric: evidence of twin binary formation in circumbinary disks: Sample selection

 The high-precision astrometry from {\it Gaia} \citep{Gaia2016} has enabled large-scale wide binary search \citep{Oh2017, El-Badry2018b, Tian2020, Hartman2020, Hwang2021a}.
 In this work, we use the $\sim1$-million wide binaries within 1\,kpc \citep{El-Badry2021} selected from {\it Gaia} early Data Release 3 \cite[eDR3,][]{Gaia2021Brown}.
 To avoid contamination, we require the chance-alignment probability $<0.1$ \citep{El-Badry2021}.

 We use the $v$-$r$ angle method to infer the eccentricity distribution of wide binaries \citep{Tokovinin1998,Tokovinin2016, Tokovinin2020a,Hwang2022ecc}.
 Qualitatively, the $v$-$r$ angle distribution of randomly-oriented circular binaries peaks at 90$^\circ$, and the peak moves toward 0$^\circ$ and 180$^\circ$ for more eccentric orbits (e.g. Fig. 3 in \citealt{Hwang2022ecc}).
+Quantitatively, \cite{Hwang2022ecc} developed a Bayesian framework to derive the posterior of the underlying eccentricity distribution given a set of observed $v$-$r$ angles, i.e. $p(\{\alpha_j\}|\{\gamma_{i}\})$, where $\{\alpha_j\}$ are the free parameters of the eccentricity distribution and $\{\gamma_i\}$ is a set of $v$-$r$ angles.
+We refer the reader to \cite{Hwang2022ecc} for the detail of the Bayesian framework.

 The observed $v$-$r$ angles of {\it Gaia} wide binaries are computed from the angle between projected $v$ and projected $r$ vectors, where $r$ is the vector connecting two member stars' sky coordinates and $v$ is the vector of two stars' proper motion differences.
 We require that all wide binaries in the sample have angular separations $>1.5$\arcsec\ to avoid {\it Gaia}'s systematics on $v$-$r$ angles in pairs below $1.25$\arcsec\ \citep{Hwang2022ecc}.
 To reliably measure $v$-$r$ angles, we further limit the sample to have parallaxes $>5$\,mas (i.e. distances $<$200\,pc) and proper motion differences that are $3\sigma$ from being zero.
 With {\it Gaia}'s proper motion precision of $\sim0.1$\masyr, simulations in \cite{Hwang2022ecc} show that these selection criteria can recover 89.7\% of 1000 AU wide binaries' proper motion differences at $>3\sigma$ at distances of 200\,pc, assuming that they are equal-solar-mass binaries with the so-called thermal eccentricity distribution ($f(e)de=2ede$).
 All $v$-$r$ angle measurements and related quantities used in this work are publicly available from \cite{Hwang2022ecc}.

 With these selection criteria, the classification based on the absolute $G$-band magnitudes and $BP$-$RP$ colors (\texttt{binary\_type} in \citealt{El-Badry2021}) shows that 88\%\ of the wide binaries with separations of 3000-10000\,AU (hence angular separations $>15$\arcsec) are double main-sequence (MS) binaries, 10\%\ are white dwarf (WD)-MS, and the rest are double-WD wide binaries.
 In {\it Gaia} eDR3, $G$-band photometry has an angular resolution of $\sim0.7$\arcsec\,\citep{Gaia2021Fabricius}.
 However, because $BP$ and $RP$ photometry does not have deblending treatment, $BP$ and $RP$ are not reliable for pairs $<2$\arcsec.
 For this reason, we do not use $BP$-$RP$ colors to differentiate MS from WD in this work, but we expect the sample to be dominated ($\gtrsim 90$\%) by MS-MS wide binaries.